jpconstantineau/pykey/documentation/docs/getting_started.md

 * LED: Single LED connected to GPIO
 * PWM LED: A number of LEDs connected to a Mosfet for PWM intensity control.
 * LED Matrix: matrix of LEDs, Columns and Rows are connected to GPIOs
 * RGB LEDs: addressable LEDs.
+Also known as Neopixels.
 * Speaker: Single speaker connected to a GPIO
 * Displays: Too many types to count...
 * Serial port: useful for debugging...